odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

           ‘Bawarchi Tola’.
 In this colony one may still find chefs whose forefathers used to cook a special kind of dish for the royals of Avadh.
 There is a street full of eateries where one can find the best from Lucknow’s very own traditional kitchens.

           You can hop in and out of these traditional roadside eateries to try a variety of different kinds of delicious local foods.
 This tour is essentially for meat lovers; a perfect opportunity to get a taste of the famous Awadhi cuisine!
-The tour operates daily except during Muslim festivals.
         date: ''
         etd: ''
         duration: ''